-Where market conditions permit, we prefer to purchase larger tracts of land with equity and then finance the development costs.
 These larger tracts afford us a true "master-planned" development opportunity that, following entitlement and assuming market conditions allow, creates a multi-year stream of cash flow.
 Master-planning is a long-term view of how each piece of land should be developed with a vision of how our customers live in each of our communities.
 One of our master-planned communities, McKenzie Towne in Calgary, Alberta, is the pioneer of new urbanism in Canada.
-It garnered international recognition after being named one of the top 26 master-planned communities in the world by Urban Land Institute.
+It garnered international recognition after being named one of the top 26 master-planned communities in the world by the Urban Land Institute.

 Mixed-use development is also a focus of the Corporation.
 We have been developing commercial properties within our master-planned communities for decades.
-Developing a mixed-use community provides a place where people can not only live, but work and play as well.
-Seton, located in Calgary, Alberta, is a prime example of adding value to a master plan through appropriate commercial planning and building on our own land.
+Seton, in Calgary, Alberta, is a prime example of adding value to a master plan through appropriate mixed-use planning and building on our own land.
 This 365-acre mixed-use development is one of the largest opportunities of its kind in North America.
-It sits in the center of the fastest growing sector in the city accommodating a future trade area of over 100,000 people.
-Our vision began years ago but came to fruition when construction began on the \$1.4 billion, 70-acre South Health Campus, a facility that is expected to be fully operational by the end of 2013.
-Seton's development plan includes 2.5 million square feet of office and retail space, light rail transit, a regional park, a public library, high school, regional recreation facility, hotel and 1,300 multi-family residences.
-Brookfield Residential is currently developing four residential master-planned communities in proximity to Seton.
-With the anticipated completion of the South Health Campus, investment activity in Seton and buying interest in our master-planned communities have rapidly gained momentum.
+It sits in the centre of the fastest growing sector in Calgary accommodating a future trade area of over 100,000 people.